sonam67/Aco-News/README.md

 Technologies Used

 **Introduction**
-Quick News is a modern web application that provides the latest news from various sources in a user-friendly and responsive interface.
+Aco News is a modern web application that provides the latest news from various sources in a user-friendly and responsive interface.
 Built using React.js, this project aims to deliver news articles quickly and efficiently, offering a seamless browsing experience.

 **Features**
 Real-time news updates